simon-norman/oyster-card-with-matt/README.md

 #### Touching in and out of journeys

 Using the method `touch_in` on an instance of Oystercard will update the `in_journey?` method to return `true`.

 Using the method `touch_out` on an instance of Oystercard will update the `in_journey?` method to return `false`.

+Touching out of journeys will reduce the balance of the card by the minimum fare amount (£1).

 #### Minimum amount for journeys